A channel manager focuses on distribution, syncing your listings, prices and availability across booking platforms like Airbnb, Booking.com and Vrbo.

 When your PMS and channel manager are connected, bookings from online travel agencies (OTAs) automatically sync to your central reservation calendar.
 This real-time integration keeps your availability accurate across all platforms, helping to avoid double bookings and overbooked calendars.

 The channel manager focuses on online distribution, ensuring your listings stay live, priced correctly and visible across multiple platforms.
-Meanwhile, the PMS handles operational workflows — guest check-ins, team coordination, payments and more.
+Meanwhile, the PMS handles operational workflows such as guest check-ins, team coordination, payments, and more.
 Together, they give you complete control over both your marketing and your management.

 With systems that sync, data flows both ways.
 Pricing and availability updates made in the PMS reflect instantly across all connected channels via the channel manager.
 At the same time, booking data from OTAs feeds into your PMS, helping you generate accurate reports, track trends and manage revenue with more confidence.